 - Learn about my teaching philosophy: infographic & video (8 min).

 - Please address me as Dr. Goller, Dr. G, or Carlos.

 I have been teaching at NC State since 2012.
-I was a postdoctoral teaching scholar from 2012-2015 in the Biotechnology Program (BIT) teaching molecular biology courses.
+I was a postdoctoral teaching scholar from 2012-2015 in the Biotechnology Program (BIT), teaching molecular biology courses.
 The list of courses I teach can be found on the Biotechnology Program instructors page.
-I have been able to complete the ASM Biology Scholars Program, Summer Institute on Scientific Teaching, Science Case Net and NCCSTS workshops, PALM Fellowship, and NSF ASK-BIO training (and now a facilitator for Levels 1-3).
-I am committed to improving as an educator and further developing by teaching online courses.
-I have completed fourteen Quality Matters (QM) workshops and the Teaching Online Certificate and ENCOUR fellowship.
+I have completed the ASM Biology Scholars Program, Summer Institute on Scientific Teaching, Science Case Net and NCCSTS workshops, PALM Fellowship, and NSF ASK-BIO training (and now a facilitator for Levels 1-3).
+I am committed to improving as an educator and developing by teaching online courses.
+I completed fifteen Quality Matters (QM) workshops, the Teaching Online Certificate, and NSF ENCOUR fellowship.
 I am interested in learning pedagogical approaches and how to reduce barriers.
-Thus, I have taken workshops on POGIL, Universal Design for Learning, and more effective multiple-choice questions.
+Thus, I have taken several workshops on POGIL, Universal Design for Learning (UDL), and more effective multiple-choice questions.
 I am grateful to my teaching mentors: Dr. Barbi Honeycutt, Dr. Davida Smyth, Dr. Pat Marsteller, and many others!

 Websites with Student Contributions